Kale Is Out & THIS Superfood Is Now No. 1 In America

 Why are these foods so nutrient-dense and beneficial, you ask?
 That would be the fermentation process.
 For food to go from raw to fermented, microorganisms (like good bacteria or yeast) are added, which converts carbohydrates to alcohol or other acid and preserves a high nutrient content.

 Not only is food preserved through this process, but it's effectively transformed into your gut's best friend.
-Fermented foods can keep your digestion on track, boost immunity, and decrease much-dreaded inflammation.
-With recent research showing links between our microbiome and serious diseases like diabetes and Alzheimer's, it's no wonder these gut-friendly foods are gaining popularity.
+Fermented foods can keep your digestion1 on track, boost immunity1, and decrease much-dreaded inflammation.
+With recent research showing links between our microbiome and serious diseases like diabetes2 and Alzheimer's3, it's no wonder these gut-friendly foods are gaining popularity.

 While we're not ready to say goodbye to kale, it may be time to up our fermented food intake, which has never been easier with so many great kombucha options readily available like Evolution Fresh and KeVita.
 If you're feeling the DIY vibe, you can even make your own fermented foods at home.